KS-12145/password-strength-analyzer/README.md

 ✅ Symbols

 Scores and suggestions will be shown accordingly.
+---
 🤝 Contributions
 Feel free to fork this project and enhance it!
 Suggestions and pull requests are always welcome.
+---
 📜 License
 This project is open-source and free to use.
-Built with ❤ by Kaniz Sukayna
+Built by Kaniz Sukayna

 ### ✅ What to do next: